Laboratory animals: authorisations and enforcement

 The Project Authorisation Board can extend existing authorisations by up to one year to allow a project to be completed.
 A two-year extension can be granted in special circumstances if, for example, a project’s schedule is tied to bird migration.

 Requests to extend an existing authorisation must explain the reasons.
-Typical reasons why a project may not have progressed on schedule include maternity leaves, renovations in the facilities where animals are kept and difficulties with procuring laboratory animals.
+Typical reasons why a project may not have progressed on schedule include maternity leaves, renovations in the facilities where animals are kept and difficulties to get suitable animals.

 You must send the non-technical project summary together with the application.
 The purpose of the summary is to provide the general public with information about animal experimentation.
 The summary is also used in the processing of the application.

-Complete the form in accordance with the instructions.
+Follow the instructions, when filling out the form.
+Pay attention to using plain English in the form.
 The information will be published in the ALURES NTS EU database of the European Union.

 You can find the form and instructions for writing the non-technical project summary at the bottom of this page.
 The instructions are in English.
 The instructions in Finnish and Swedish will be published later.